VMware ESXi

 VLAN Configuration

-123# Set VLAN on port group
+123# Set VLAN ID on a port group

 esxcli network vswitch standard portgroup set -p "VLAN10" --vlan-id 10